youyanggu/covid19_projections/about.md

 ### US June-August

-As of April 11, IHME projects 225 (0 - 1,180) deaths in the US from June 1 to August 4.
+As of April 11, IHME projected 225 (0 - 1,180) deaths in the US from June 1 to August 4.
 While we hope the US only has 225 total deaths from June to August (an average of 3 deaths per day), we believe this is an underestimate.
-The upper range of 1,180 (18 deaths per day) also appears to be an under-projection *for an upper range*.

 ### Update time